 Billy began crying, filled with rage, hate, and sadness.
 "It is their fault this happened to them.
-Their fault that Lily left me.
-Three years after that, she changed a lot more.
-She turned 8 that year."
+Their fault that Lily left me."
+Three years later after her parent's demand, she changed significantly.
+She turned 8 that year.

 "Hey Lily" said one of her classmates.
 "Where have you been?"

 "We were looking everywhere for you" said her other classmate.
 "Mandy and I thought you snuck to the lunchroom to get more food again."

 "Sorry" Lily replied.
 "I had to get some books for this class quickly."

 Mandy shrugged her shoulders and let out a disappointed sigh.
 "What are we going to do with her Megan?"

 "You two are weird" Lily said as they all laughed.
 "Hey.
 My mom said you two can sleep at my house this weekend."